Also known as:[May be referred to by brand name (see MedlinePlus Drug Information)]

 How is it used?

-A doctor may use a levetiracetam test to help evaluate someone who is experiencing side effects or adverse reactions or experiencing a recurrence of seizures or symptoms.
+A healthcare practitioner may use a levetiracetam test to help evaluate someone who is experiencing side effects or adverse reactions or experiencing a recurrence of seizures or symptoms.
 In some cases, testing may be ordered to verify that the person is taking the medication as prescribed (compliance).

 When is it ordered?